catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

 .. _source-rc-file:

-Source an OpenStack RC file
+Source an openstack RC file
 ===========================

 When no configuration arguments are passed, the OpenStack client tools will try